sakroutamine/Project_2024/Report.md

 ### 2c.
 Evaluation plan - what and how will you measure and compare
-- Input sizes, Input types
+- Input sizes, Input types: We will use various input sizes to evaluate the performance of each parallel sorting algorithm.
+The input sizes will follow powers of two: `2^16, 2^18, 2^20, 2^22, 2^24, 2^26, 2^28`.
-- Strong scaling (same problem size, increase number of processors/nodes)
+- Strong scaling (same problem size, increase number of processors/nodes): We will measure **strong scaling** by fixing the input size and increasing the number of processors.
+We will evaluate how the runtime decreases as we increase the number of MPI processes from `2, 4, 8, 16, 32, 64, 128, 256, 512, to 1024` for the same input sizes.
+This will help us determine how well the algorithms use additional processors.
-- Weak scaling (increase problem size, increase number of processors)
+- Weak scaling (increase problem size, increase number of processors): We will increase the problem size and the number of processors proportionally, aiming to keep the workload per processor constant.
+By comparing the runtimes as we increase both input size and number of processors, we can evaluate the algorithms' ability to handle larger datasets without increasing the per-processor workload.

 ### 3a.
 Caliper instrumentation
 Please use the caliper build `/scratch/group/csce435-f24/Caliper/caliper/share/cmake/caliper`